Business Is Business (1971 film)

-Business Is Business (Dutch title: Wat zien ik!?) is a 1971 comedy film.
-The film is directed by Paul Verhoeven and stars Ronnie Bierman, Sylvia de Leur, Piet Römer, and Jules Hamel.
-The story is about the lives of two prostitutes in Amsterdam and is based on two books written by Albert Mol.
+Business Is Business (Dutch title: Wat zien ik, translated: What Do I See) is a 1971 Dutch comedy film directed by Paul Verhoeven in his feature-length directorial debut.
+Based on two books by Albert Mol, the film, starring Ronnie Bierman, Sylvia de Leur, Piet Römer and Jules Hamel, follows the lives of two prostitutes in Amsterdam.

-Plot
+Premise

 The film is about the customers and personal lives of Greet (Ronnie Bierman) and Nel (Sylvia de Leur), two female prostitutes in Amsterdam.
 Greet and Nel are friends and live on different floors of the same canal house at the Prinsengracht.
 In this house they also receive customers.

 Sexual fantasies

 Greet roleplays the customers' sexual fantasies.
 These incidents are recounted in the form of anecdotes throughout the film.
 The roleplaying involves Greet being a wicked witch, a schoolteacher, a feathered chicken, a corpse, a woman commanding her cleaner, and a surgeon.
 Sometimes Nel assists her by playing a part in the roleplaying.